Of course, this claim may sound strange to you, but here is some data which you can check, and verify that I am not bluffing:

 - High energy cosmic rays (coming from the Milky Way) have energies of 1 GeV and higher.

-- The energies stopped by Earth's magnetic field are typically up to 10 GeV, in equatorial regions.
+typically up to 10 GeV, in equatorial regions.
 At polar regions, Earth's field can stop only lower energies

 - The atmosphere stops primary cosmic rays with energies lower than 10 GeV.